vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 2. Set `Idempotency-Key-Draft` value.

-3. Send request `Get Agreement` for information about this payment by using the [`GET:/agreements/{{agreementId}}`][fetch-agreement-endpoint] endpoint.
+3. Send a request `Get Agreement` for information about this payment by using the [`GET:/agreements/{{agreementId}}`][fetch-agreement-endpoint] endpoint.

 #### Create an agreement with a reserve capture